cylmat/cheats/date.md

 → Your input:
 2025-11-14T12:28:49Z

+The Z is removed because DATETIME cannot keep timezone.
 → PHP parses this as UTC, When saving to MySQL DATETIME(3) or DATETIME(6), MySQL stores:
 2025-11-14 12:28:49.000
 ```